 This tournament was 3 rounds.
 Each round you played on a different card with different people.
 On the first card there was a mix of people from different divisions.
-Michael played his first round with 1 pro, 2 men amateurs (including himself), and a woman.
+M played his first round with 1 pro, 2 men amateurs (including himself), and a woman.
 I believe this was our favorite card to be on.
 I don't know if it was the difference in skill level or the fact that this was the first round and thus the one with the most energy, but the atmosphere and support for each other was the best.
 It helped that the pro player we were with was American with two Korean parents and could speak both English and Korean fluently.
 He provided a great bridge between us and the woman and other amateur, who only knew Korean.

-Michael's disc golf bag.
+M's disc golf bag.

 In case you're wondering, yes.
 Several discs landed in or got lost in the multitude of flower bushes along the course.

-Michael had a few great putts this round.
+M had a few great putts this round.
 He also missed some easy putts.